zhanxw/rvtests/README.md

 (##) In trait column, B and Q stand for (b)inary, (q)uantitiave trait.

-The above models are suitable to generate summary statistics which can be later meta-analyzed (see Djiang Liu (2014) Nature Genetics).
+The above models are suitable to generate summary statistics which can be later meta-analyzed (see [Djiang Liu (2014) Nature Genetics](http://www.nature.com/ng/journal/v46/n2/abs/ng.2852.html)).
-Rvtests implemented the above method and the results can be further analyzed in RareMetals [link](http: //genome. sph. umich. edu/wiki/RareMETALS).
+Rvtests implemented the above method and the results can be further analyzed in RareMetals ([link](http://genome.sph.umich.edu/wiki/RareMETALS)).
-It also worth to mention that our group offered another toolset for meta-analysis [link](http://genome.sph.umich.edu/wiki/Rare-Metal).
+It also worth to mention that our group offered another toolset for meta-analysis ([link](http://genome.sph.umich.edu/wiki/Rare-Metal)).

 ## Utility models